 Christmas Gifts and Cards

-We love this walk through a holiday card from Babble Dabble Do.
+We love this walk through a holiday card trick from Babble Dabble Do.

-You could make a teacher or family member a gift of lovely Christmas flowers.
+Make a teacher or family member a gift of lovely Christmas flowers coloured red or green using the effect of transpiration.

 We’ve also got a selection of great Christmas Gift Ideas and STEM Stocking filler ideas if you’re looking for more traditional gifts.